 MTSU also offers health services to enrolled students upon request.
 There is no fee to be seen by the medical staff; however expenses may be incurred if additional testing is required.
-Health insurance is also available for students enrolled for 6 or more credit hours.
+Health insurance is also available for students through a web-based insurance exchange promoted by the Tennessee Board of Regents.

 Additionally, MTSU staff members participate in a state-wide prevention coalition, the Coalition for Healthy and Safe Campus Communities, which provides ongoing professional development opportunities.
-In the winter of 2013, MTSU was one of five schools selected by CHASCo to attend that NASPA Alcohol and Other Drug meeting in Ft.
-Worth, TX.
-The next year, in the winter of 2014, MTSU was one of 10 schools who attended the NASPA conference through CHASCo funding.
+In the winter of 2015, MTSU was one of three schools selected by CHASCo to attend the NASPA Alcohol and Other Drug meeting in National Harbor, Maryland.
+Additionally, CHASCo sponsors its own prevention conference each summer.
+Three MTSU employees attended the 2015 conference, and MTSU hosted the 2016 conference and had four employees in attendance.
 Copies of the program agendas are included in Appendix C.